 What Information Was Involved?
-Our investigation determined that at the time of the incident, the potentially accessible information included your name and << Data Elements>>.
+Our investigation determined that at the time of the incident, your name and << Breached Elements>> were stored within potentially impacted databases.
+To date, Haledon has not received any reports of fraudulent misuse of any information potentially impacted by this event.